 APD Therapy / Intervention Services

-We offer APD therapy for both children and adults.
-At Auditory Processing Center, individuals struggling with listening comprehension, reading, and learning receive highly individualized treatment to overcome their learning challenges and reach their full potential to compete in a classroom setting.
-Auditory processing is too complicated for one approach to work for all individuals.
-Auditory Processing Center offers a wide variety of treatment programs and personalized activities to address each individual’s specific auditory deficits.
-The type, frequency, and intensity of therapy will vary with each child or adult based on the specific type(s) of auditory processing issues identified.
 We offer in-clinic therapy, online therapy, guided home-based treatment, and one-on-one teletherapy for auditory processing disorders.
-Our reports provide highly detailed recommendations for treatment tailored to enhance your child’s development of essential listening skills.
-This often incorporates a wide range of auditory processing goals and activities, a serial progression of targeted therapies one at a time or used concurrently, recommendations for activities to do at home, suggested apps and software programs, effective teaching strategies, and specific goals designed to collaborate with any speech-language pathologists working with your child.
+Our reports provide highly detailed recommendations for treatment tailored to enhance each individual’s development of essential listening skills.
+This often incorporates a wide range of auditory processing goals and activities, often targeted in stages one at a time or a few concurrently, recommendations for activities to do at home, suggested apps and software programs, effective teaching strategies and tips for teachers, and specific goals designed to collaborate with any speech-language pathologists working with your child.

 APD Therapy / Intervention Services - Cooper strong listening skills

-Deficit-specific auditory training sessions to improve auditory processing.
 Treatment goals are individualized and may include the following:

 • Therapy to improve dichotic listening skills.
 The ears must work well together as a team, and it is quite common for individuals with auditory processing disorder to have deficits in this area.
 With dichotic listening tasks, the listener hears two different signals presented simultaneously, one to each ear, and is asked to attend to one (separation) or both (integration) signals.
 This requires that the two cerebral hemispheres work together.
 Auditory Processing Center offers Dichotic Listening Therapy to treat auditory integration deficits (where the relationship between different pieces of information cannot be recognized) and improve the accuracy and efficiency with which auditory information is transmitted to different regions of the brain.
 Auditory Processing Center is also one of only a handful of sites in the nation offering ARIA (Auditory Rehabilitation for Interaural Asymmetry), a program developed by Deborah W. Moncrief, Ph.D., CCC-A. This program incorporates dichotic listening therapy to treat amblyaudia, a condition where a child develops a dominant ear that suppresses sound information coming from the other side, creating a “lazy ear.”

-• Auditory decoding and phoneme training exercises – such as improving auditory discrimination, phonemic awareness (sound segments that comprise words), phonemic training with Buffalo Model Therapy, multi-sensory phoneme training using right brain teaching strategies, or Auditory Processing Center’s phoneme and discrimination training curriculum.
+• Auditory decoding and phoneme training exercises – such as improving auditory discrimination, phonemic awareness (sound segments that comprise words), phonemic training with Buffalo Model Therapy, multi-sensory phoneme training using right brain teaching strategies, or Auditory Processing Center’s phoneme training curriculum.

 • Auditory short-term memory – such as memory span, memory duration training, working memory, auditory sequencing, and organization activities.